sandeep-vangala/DevOps-RealTimeTroubleshooting/Lambda_TLS_rotation.md

 These triggers ensure the certificate rotation process is automated, timely, and responsive to both scheduled checks and ACM-driven renewals.

+Automated TLS Certificate Rotation for EKS Applications This document outlines the process for automating TLS certificate rotation for applications hosted on Amazon EKS clusters, using AWS Lambda, AWS Certificate Manager (ACM), AWS Secrets Manager, and Amazon EventBridge.
+Overview
+Use Case
-**Use Case:** In production, EKS clusters host applications exposed via Application Load Balancers (ALBs) or Network Load Balancers (NLBs).
-TLS certificates (managed by AWS Certificate Manager or stored in Secrets Manager) need regular rotation to maintain security.
-A Lambda function can automate certificate rotation, update Secrets Manager, and notify the EKS ingress controller to reload the new certificate.
+In production, Amazon EKS clusters host applications exposed via Application Load Balancers (ALBs) or Network Load Balancers (NLBs).
+TLS certificates, managed by AWS Certificate Manager (ACM) or stored in AWS Secrets Manager, require regular rotation to maintain security.
+A Lambda function automates the following:

-**Trigger: **CloudWatch Events (EventBridge) rule scheduled monthly or triggered by ACM certificate renewal events.
+Checks for expiring certificates.
+Requests a new certificate from ACM.
+Updates Secrets Manager with the new certificate ARN.
+Triggers a Kubernetes job to reload the EKS ingress controller with the new certificate.

+Trigger
+The Lambda function is triggered by an Amazon EventBridge rule, configured to run:

+Scheduled: Monthly, using a cron expression (e.g., cron(0 0 1 * ? *)).
+Event-driven: On ACM certificate renewal events (e.g., ACM Certificate Approaching Expiration or ACM Certificate Renewed).

+Real-Time Scenario
-**Real-Time Scenario:** Your EKS-hosted web application uses a TLS certificate for HTTPS.
-The Lambda function detects expiring certificates, requests a new one from ACM, updates Secrets Manager, and triggers a Kubernetes job to refresh the ingress configuration.
+An EKS-hosted web application uses a TLS certificate for HTTPS.
+The Lambda function:

+Detects certificates nearing expiry (within 7 days).
+Requests a new certificate from ACM.
+Updates Secrets Manager with the new certificate ARN.
+Triggers a Kubernetes job to refresh the ingress configuration.
 ```
 import boto3
 import logging
 import json